ariutta/jupyterlab-connect/README.md

 cd jupyterlab-connect
 ```

-If you're using the [Nix package manager](https://nixos.org/guides/nix-pills/why-you-should-give-it-a-try.html) and direnv, just enter this directory and run `make`./
+If you're using the [Nix package manager](https://nixos.org/guides/nix-pills/why-you-should-give-it-a-try.html) and direnv, just enter this directory and run `make`.

 If you have the [Nix package manager](https://nixos.org/guides/nix-pills/why-you-should-give-it-a-try.html) installed but not direnv, run this: